 - Group D: * Patients with chronic inflammatory bowel disease and/or bowel obstruction * Patients with concomitant use of St. John’s wort, which cannot be stopped prior to the start of trial treatment

 - Group F: * Patients with peripheral sensitive neuropathy with functional impairment * Patients with a personal or family history of congenital long QT syndrome

-- This criteria apply ONLY to patients who will receive chemotherapy (all groups other than Groups A1 and E1): * Female patients who are pregnant since fetal toxicities and teratogenic effects have been noted for several of the study drugs; a pregnancy test is required for female patients of childbearing potential * Lactating females who plan to breastfeed their infants * Sexually active patients of reproductive potential who have not agreed to use an effective contraceptive method for the duration of their study participation ** Note for Group F: patients of childbearing potential should use effective birth control during treatment with sorafenib and for at least 2 weeks after stopping treatment
+- These criteria apply ONLY to patients who may receive chemotherapy (all groups other than Group E1): * Female patients who are pregnant since fetal toxicities and teratogenic effects have been noted for several of the study drugs; a pregnancy test is required for female patients of childbearing potential * Lactating females who plan to breastfeed their infants * Sexually active patients of reproductive potential who have not agreed to use an effective contraceptive method for the duration of their study participation ** Note for Group F: patients of childbearing potential should use effective birth control during treatment with sorafenib and for at least 2 weeks after stopping treatment

 District of Columbia